-Many women opt for breast augmentation as part of an overall plan to improve their appearance and boost their self-confidence.
+Many women opt for breast implant surgery as part of an overall plan to improve their appearance and boost their self-confidence.
 In addition to seeking breast implants, they may also be planning to lose weight.
 Since many women have experienced how weight loss affects their breast size, it’s common to wonder how weight loss will affect breast implants.

 How Will Weight Loss Impact Breast Implants?